IrinaSvirkina/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/javadoc/com/bigbrassband/jira/git/services/GIJFacade.html.md

 ### **Parameters**
 * `issueKey`: Jira issue key.
 The issueKey must be valid and existent.
 Ex.: "TST-234"
+* `showFiles`: whether an information about files changed in the commit is collected and returned

 ### **Throws**
 * [GIJException](../exceptions/GIJException.html)